-Your child will have to adjust to their present condition, and it will be of immense help to them if you give them time to do so.
-There will be times when you may need to speak slowly to give them time to process what you are saying.
-Acute brain injuries can sometimes cause confusion and difficulty when concentrating.
+Your child will have to adjust to their present condition, and it will immensely help them if you give them time to do so.
+Sometimes, you may need to speak slowly to give them time to process what you are saying.
+According to the Mayo Clinic, acute brain injuries can sometimes cause confusion and difficulty when concentrating.
 If your child wants to communicate with you, listen intently, and allow them to search for the right words.

 Do Your Research